AllenJWZhu/CMU_Course_Notes/README.md

 # CMU Course Notes

 Comprehensive notes for various CS courses offered at Carnegie Mellon University are designed as an invaluable resource for students and educators alike.
+Since my program primarily focuses on the system track and machine learning track.
+I will be mainly updating courses within the scope of these two major fields.

 ## Project Description